-Another yummy almond flavored treat are these Almond “Brownie” Bars, a recipe that simply uses almond extract with no need to go in search of almond paste.
+Almond “Brownie” Bars, Another yummy almond flavored treat that simply uses almond extract with no need to go in search of almond paste.

-I also put almond extract in my Brown Sugar Body Scrub because almond extract smells wonderful too!
+Brown Sugar Body Scrub where I also use my almond extract because almond extract smells wonderful too!